-any other individuals should be included in the document for comment email notification
+Names of any other individuals or offices that should be included in the document for comment email notification

 Provide the proposed effective date

+A brief reason for why the document is being revised, issued, or deleted if it is not apparent in the document history table

+Include any FBFs that have been addressed with this proposed revision

+For ROP program documents, when requirements are changed, describe whether the resource estimate is increased, decreased, or remains the same and explain the basis for any changes

-For ROP documents owned by NRR, each region and program office will collect comments from their staff and send one collective comments to the NRR IM coordinator and the document lead.
+For ROP documents owned by NRR, each region, headquarters branch, and program office will disseminate the draft document as appropriate, collect comments from their staff, and send one collective communication regarding comments to the NRR IM coordinator and the document lead.

 06.05 Comment Resolution.

-A Comment Resolution summary accession number will be included with the 30day comment memo sent to stakeholders at the time the IMC, IP, TI or OpESS is sent for comments.
-The appropriate IM coordinator and the NRR IM coordinator will be given “Owner” rights in ADAMS, and the inspection staff will be given “” to add their comments to the summary.
-Th inspection staff to review comments provided to NRR by other stakeholders prior to final issuance of a document if the comments are received during the comment period and .
-The originator will ensure the final version of the comment resolution summary includes a copy of all substantive written comments received with their dispositionlist the accession number in the column o the revision history (See xhibit 4 for example of comment resolution .)Comments received by stakeholders but not incorporated in the final version will be discussed with the commenter prior to issuance.
+A Comment Resolution summary accession number will be included with the 30-day comment memo sent to stakeholders at the time the IMC, IP, TI or OpESS is sent out for comments.
+The appropriate IM coordinator and the NRR IM coordinator will be given “Owner” rights in ADAMS, and the inspection staff will be given “edit” permissions to add their comments to the summary located in SharePoint.
+This allows inspection staff to review comments provided to NRR by other stakeholders prior to final issuance of a document if the comments are received during the comment period and saved in the comment version of the document in SharePoint.
+SharePoint also allows the document owner to resolve comments in real time.

+The IM coordinator is responsible for coordinating responses from the regions and headquarters offices.
+After the comment period has ended, the IM coordinator will incorporate any emailed commenter responses into the document prior to sending to the originator for completion and will ensure that the originator was copied on the emails.

+The originator will ensure the final version of the comment resolution summary includes a copy of all substantive written comments received with their disposition; the originator will list the accession number in the appropriate column of the revision history table on the final page of the IM document.
+(See exhibit 4 for examples of comment resolution tables—used as a standalone document or incorporated into a comment version of the document.)

+At the conclusion of the comment period, the document lead will resolve and incorporate comments received, then follow the procedures in this manual chapter to provide a document issuing package to the NRR IM coordinator.
+All IM documents owned by organizations within NRR (other than those owned by DRO branches) will be submitted to their respective branch chief prior to being forwarded to the IM coordinator.

+Comments received by stakeholders but not incorporated in the final version will be discussed with the commenter prior to issuance.
+If further discussion is needed for an unresolved comment, it should include the IRIB/IRAB branch chief.
+The final approving authority for the revised document will decide the outcome.

-NMSS and NSIR should submit their document issuing package to the NRR IM coordinator and include the comment resolution summary to be declared as an official non-public record in ADAMS.
+NMSS and NSIR IM coordinators should submit their final document issuing package to the NRR IM coordinator and include the comment resolution summary to be declared as an official, non-public record in ADAMS.
+The NRR IM coordinator will add the document issue date to the comment summary upon final processing.

 06.06 Update or Create Revision History Table.